ISO 20815

 ISO 20815 is the International Organization for Standardization (ISO) standard for production assurance and reliability management in the petroleum, petrochemical and natural gas industries.

-The 2008 version of the standard was last reviewed and confirmed in 2012.
-It has been replaced by ISO/DIS 20815:2018 in October 2018.
+The 2008 version of the standard was reviewed and confirmed in 2012.
+It was replaced by ISO/DIS 20815:2018 in October 2018, which in turn has been superseded by ISO/DIS 20815:2026 in September 2026.

 The division of the oil and gas industry into upstream, midstream and downstream sectors is referred to in the standard.